 You’ll also get a data recovery limit of 1GB with the free version which is good.
 The recovery results can be a bit iffy and the preview feature is hit-or-miss for the most part, but it’s still a solid MiniTool Data Recovery alternative, in case you’re looking for one.

 Capping off our list is DiskGenius, another recovery tool that was developed by a Chinese tech company.
-However, unlike the other entries in this list, DiskGenius takes a different approach towards data recovery by throwing partition management into the mix.
+However, unlike the other entries in this list, DiskGenius takes a different approach toward data recovery by throwing partition management into the mix.
 There’s nothing special about the program’s UI (in fact, it’s pretty bland) but it’s fairly straightforward and isn’t too tough to figure out after a bit of practice.

 Furthermore, DiskGenius is capable of cloning disks and can even retrieve lost files from virtual images, such as VMWare and Microsoft Virtual PC.
 It comes with a lot of extra features that many competitors don’t offer, though they’re reserved for advanced users and will probably be lost on casual folks.
 If you don’t mind the lackluster interface and are in the market for more advanced capabilities, DiskGenius has a lot to like.